 Congratulations on getting your little one to this exciting stage of life.
 I am sure you are filled with mixed emotions, I know I was last year when my firstborn was getting ready for Prep.
 I must say as we prepare for Year 1 I am less nervous but am feeling all the feels that my baby is growing so fast.
 If only we could freeze this stage of life forever.

-I wanted to share some tips for preparing your little love to start school with a little more confidence and excitement, as well as some tips for once school start.
+I wanted to share some tips for preparing your little love to start school with a little more confidence and excitement, as well as some tips for once school starts.

-- With this begin following a consistent bedtime routine.
-Prep aged children need to be in bed around 7.30pm each night.
+- This begins following a consistent bedtime routine.
+Prep aged children need to be in bed around 7.30 pm each night.
 Have a routine that fosters connection with your child and is around 30 minutes long.
 After a healthy dinner, bath and teeth, spend time reading with your child, doing yoga or a guided meditation.
 We have a bedtime playlist that our children listen to as they fall asleep.
 You can find it here – If it is ok feel free to link to our playlist featured on my FB site.